You may receive a Blind Pension while you are getting Partial Capacity Benefit.

 Your payment is made up of a personal rate for you and extra amounts for a qualified adult and any dependant children.

 A qualified adult is a spouse or partner whose income is below a certain level.
 You receive an increase in your payment for them.
 You may also get an extra amount for your child, called an Increase for a Qualified Child

 To get this increase your child must:

-To apply for Blind Pension, fill in the application form at the bottom of this page.
-You can also get this form at your local:
+To apply for Blind Pension, fill in the application form below:

 Please return your completed application form and relevant supporting documents to: